 February Fishing Forecast

-February is a transition month on the river.
-It opens snook season again in this area.
-Winter can be challenging when the cold arrives this year on the Treasure Coast.
 We have enjoyed more normal winter weather and the fish bite has been good for us.
 Winds will still be blowing and the water will begin to gradually rise in temperature.
 Fishing your lures slowly will certainly give you more action on the river.
 Fish tend to be sluggish in the colder water.
+Be willing to fish deeper water if the temps drop below 68 degrees.
 Working your lures or bait slower along the bottom will give the fish more time to react to it and will result in more bites for anglers.
-Have fun this month and get out fishing!
+Have fun this month and get out fishing

 Remember, fishing is not just another hobby….it’s an ADVENTURE!